 A Superb Photography Platform: Serious photographers know that the only way to get great aerial images is to avoid shooting through Plexiglas windows.
 By shooting from an open door, you eliminate distortion and reflections, and your view angle is wider and unobstructed.
 For professional photographers and dedicated shutterbugs alike, doors off is the only way to fly.

-Languages: Tours can be narrated in Japanese if all four seats are purchased.
+Languages: Our Doors Off Oahu helicopter adventure can be narrated in Japanese if all four seats are purchased.
 Please notify us in advance with any special requirements.

 Rounding the east end of the island, you’ll see rugged coastline, inviting Sandy Beach and Makapuu Point and lighthouse.
-Your aerial tour continues over Sea Life Park and beyond, the estate where TV’s Magnum P.I. was filmed.
-If you look closely, you can still see the lawn area among the palm trees where the original Magnum P.I. helicopter used to land.
-Your trip continues above miles of white sand beach in Waimanalo.
+Your aerial tour continues over Sea Life Park.
+Your Doors Off helicopter tour over Oahu, Hawaii, continues above miles of white sand beach in Waimanalo.
 You’ll be treated to stunning views of Mount Olomana, Kailua, Kaneohe and the gorgeous coral formations of Kaneohe Bay.

 The Bay itself hold several visual treats including Coconut Island, which was used for the opening shot of the TV classic Gilligan’s Island, and the serene waters of the Kaneohe Bay fishpond, initially constructed by the ancient Hawaiians.
 Look for the Bay’s sandbar, where boaters gather at low tide, and for distinctive Chinaman’s Hat, known as Mokoli’i.
 According to Hawaiian legend, the uniquely shaped island was the tip of the tail of a lizard.

-Your adventure begins with a beautiful view of Keehi Lagoon and continues over historic Honolulu Harbor.
+It’s more than a tour: it’s an experience.
+Your Doors Off Oahu helicopter adventure begins with a beautiful view of Keehi Lagoon and continues over historic Honolulu Harbor.
 Aloha Tower, once the tallest structure on the island, is dwarfed by the business center highrises and you’ll note how compact the downtown area is.
 Above the city is Punchbowl, the National Memorial Cemetery of the Pacific, and beyond, the ridges of the Koolau mountains that describe a spine down the middle of the island.
 You’ll see Ala Moana Beach Park, Magic Island, the Ala Wai Yacht Harbor and Waikiki Beach.
 This part is fun because you’ll also see the surfers and pleasure craft off Waikiki, as well as occasional marine life such as dolphins and turtles.

 Next up is Diamond Head, Kahala, and spectacular Hanauma Bay.